goodcodebadcode/blog/content/posts/structuring-your-python-project.md

 * **setup.py**:
 * **test_requirements.txt**:

-There are not a lot of silly rules here because Python projects can be simple.
+There are not a lot of complex rules here because Python projects can be simple.
 The files and folders included here are not necessarily exhaustive, but I recommend keeping the number of files to a minimum if you plan on using a basic layout like this.

 ## Modules and Packages

 Any Python file is a module, and a collection of modules in a directory is a package.
 Just remember to add an `__init__.py` file.
-Otherwise, it creates an implicit namespace package.
+Otherwise, it creates an [implicit namespace package](https://www.python.org/dev/peps/pep-0420/).

 If you have two files in the same folder you can load the definitions and statements from one module for use in the other module.